jhsu802701/rails_from_scratch_rails5/06-02-create_models.md

 # The original fixtures created by the Devise gem cause all tests to fail.
 ```
 * Enter the command "rails test".
 All of your tests should now pass.
-* Refresh your local view of your app in your browser.
-Your app should now work again.
 * Add new lines consisting of just "#" prior to the class definitions in app/models/admins.rb and app/models/users.rb files.
 * Enter the command "sh git_check.sh".
 Your app should now be in full compliance again.
 * Enter the following commands: